Treks

 Day 2:

-From Refuge Col de Balme you’ll descend down to the saddle of Col des Posettes before ascending the rock spine ridge to L’Aiguillette des Posettes (2201m).
+From the Col de Balme you’ll descend down to the saddle of Col des Posettes before ascending the rock spine ridge to L’Aiguillette des Posettes (2201m).
 L’Aiguillette des Posettes forms the beginning of the impressive northern flank of the Chamonix Valley.
 In good weather the 360 degree panorama here will take your breath away – the icy dome of Mont Blanc, the iconic spire of the Drus, the Aiguilles Verte as well as Glacier du Tour Lac Blanc and the Lac d’Emosson dam over your shoulder in Switzerland.
 Bear in mind this high route along the Posette ridge should never be taken in bad weather – the ridge is known for lightning strikes.
-The well marked trail has a knee jarring descent from the L’Aiguillette des Posettes eventually meandering through the forest to pop out on the main road winding up to the Col des Montets.
+The well-marked trail from the L’Aiguillette des Posettes starts with has a knee-jarring descent and then eventually meandering through the forest to pop out on the main road winding up to the Col des Montets.
 From here you’ll begin the 3 hours climb up to Lac Blanc.
-The route climbs steadily for between 1.5-2 hrs until you reach the infamous TMB ladders – a series of 13 ladders and metal ware built into the rock.
+The route climbs steadily for between 1.5-2 hrs until you reach the infamous TMB ladders – a series of 13 ladders and metalware built into the rock.
 It’s the most exciting physical aspect of the entire Tour du Mont Blanc – teenagers will love it!
-See notes at the top of this page for how to avoid these ladders if you suffer from vertigo.
-A further hour up brings you to Tête aux Vents, a large cairn (2132m) which borders the national park.
-From there the trail ascends for a further 1hr 30 mins to reach stunning Lac Blanc (2,352m).
-The Lac Blanc refuge has legendary status on the Tour du Mont Blanc – this spot is simply unbeatable.
-When the mountains reflect in the still water you will genuinely feel humbled by your surroundings.
+If you'd rather avoid the ladders you can hike from Tre-le-Champ up to Col des Montets and from there take the trail up to Tete Aux Vents.
+Whichever ascent route you have taken, the trail will bring you to Tête aux Vents, a large cairn (2132m) which borders the national park.
+From there the trail ascends for a further 1hr 30 mins, passing by Lac des Cheserys, to reach stunning Lac Blanc (2,352m).
+Lac Blanc has legendary status on the Tour du Mont Blanc for its fantastic views and mountain reflection in the still water.
+Make sure to have your camera at the ready!

 Day 3: